andrewrobles/Alpha/drewstutoring.com/appstore.md

-# How Deploy a React Native App
+# How to Publish to the App Store

 How to publish Expo React Native App to Apple App Store (step-by-step tutorial)